isodark5306-gif/Cybersecurity/Java-Toolkit/Hash-Authentication/README.md

 # Hash-Based Authentication Simulator

-A Java-based cybersecurity project that demonstrates how authentication systems can verify users using password hashes instead of storing or comparing plain-text passwords.

 ---

 ## Objective
-A cybersecurity project that demonstrates how  systems can verify users using password hashes instead of storing or comparing plain-text passwords.
+A project that demonstrates how  systems can verify users using password hashes instead of storing or comparing plain-text passwords.

 ---